UniversalDependencies/docs/treebanks/tr_pud/tr_pud-pos-X.md

 ## Morphology

-The form / lemma ratio of `X` is 83.000000 (the average of all parts of speech is 471.125000).
+The form / lemma ratio of `X` is 1.077922 (the average of all parts of speech is 1.493265).

-The 1st highest number of forms (83) was observed with the lemma “_”: <em>'da, America, Anyway"in, Associated, Association, Breaking, Buck, Casa, Circuit, Cis, Consumer, Dead, Don't, Energy, Engagement, Evening, Father, Fishing, Five, Fjögur, Forums'ın, Gate, Go, Golden, Guide, H, Hack, Head, Heart"ı, Her, Hitchhiker's, House'da, Humblebums, If, Knew, Knuck, Like, Motion, Mps, Mps'ye, Muppets, My, News, North, Now, Open'daki, Over, Picture, Power, Prayer, Píanó, Really, Record, Rocket, Shaky, Son, South, Stranger, Street, Street'te, Style, Talking, Team, Technology, That, Things, Uber, Universiade, Vantage, Wall, Wheel, Year, You, andino, de, feet, in, lerin, mos, of, the, tipo, to</em>.
+The 1st highest number of forms (5) was observed with the lemma “_”: <em>Anyway"in, Heart"ı, Open'daki, in, lerin</em>.

+The 2nd highest number of forms (2) was observed with the lemma “Mps”: <em>Mps, Mps'ye</em>.

+The 3rd highest number of forms (2) was observed with the lemma “Street”: <em>Street, Street'te</em>.

 `X` occurs with 6 features: <tt><a href="tr_pud-feat-Case.html">Case</a></tt> (14; 13% instances), <tt><a href="tr_pud-feat-Number.html">Number</a></tt> (12; 11% instances), <tt><a href="tr_pud-feat-Foreign.html">Foreign</a></tt> (4; 4% instances), <tt><a href="tr_pud-feat-Person.html">Person</a></tt> (2; 2% instances), <tt><a href="tr_pud-feat-Definite.html">Definite</a></tt> (1; 1% instances), <tt><a href="tr_pud-feat-Polarity.html">Polarity</a></tt> (1; 1% instances)